How to limit water retention during menstruation?

 Stay hydrated and exercise

-Although you might think the opposite, to avoid water retention, it's important to stay sufficiently hydrated to flush out salt, toxins and everything else that's bad for your body.
+Although you might think the opposite, to avoid water retention, it's important to stay sufficiently hydrated to flush out salt, toxins and anything else that's bad for your body.
 We recommend drinking around 2 liters of water a day.

 • massage your most swollen areas with draining oils